Theo-/sequelize-turbo/README.md

 export default User
 ```

 That's it!
 Turbo uses RAM to cache objects.
-However, is a distributed envrionment, using Redis is much more efficient.
+However, is a distributed environment, using Redis is much more efficient.

 ## How does it work